Evolution with mass extinction on $\mathbb{T}_d^+$: Introduction

+Our model is a variation of the birth-and-assassination (BA) process introduced by Aldous and Krebs \cite{aldous}.The BA process is a variant the classical branching process.
+It was stated to investigate the scaling limit of a certain queuing system with blocking which appeared in database processing, see Tsitsiklis \textit{et al}~\cite {Tsitsiklis}.
+In the BA process the clocks that define the residual lifetime of each offspring of a particle start to tick as soon as the lifetime of that particle comes to an end, independently from each other.
+Another difference in BA process is that each particle which are placed at level $i$ may generate offspring according to an independent Poisson process with rate $\lambda$ and no restriction.
+Our model has a stronger dependence among particles lifetime, as all particles at the same level share the same clock as for the death time.

-In general, each particle of type $i$ generates particles (mutations) of type $i+1$ which will be placed randomly, one by one, at one of the $d$ nearest neighbours which are farther from the root than its position, up to the time it dies or up to the event that all these $d$ nearest neighbours are occupied.
-Like the process studied in Aldous and Krebs \cite{aldous}, the `clock' which counts down time until a particle's death (exponential lifetime of rate 1) does not start ticking until that particle's parent dies.
-Unlike that process, there is only one clock for all mutation of same type.
-As a consequence, $(i)$ a mutation is not at risk while its progenitor is alive and $(ii)$ a death event at a given time, kills all the least fit mutations (types whose numbers are lower) present in the process.
-In this sense, our model is also related to spatial catastrophic models where large sets of individuals are simultaneously removed, see for example Lanchier \cite{L2011} and Machado \textit{et al.} \cite{MRS17}.
-We can imagine the particles in this process as pathogens in such way that if the process dies out, the disease is defeated.
+Our model is also related to spatial catastrophe models where large sets of individuals are simultaneously removed, see for example Lanchier \cite{L2011} and Machado \textit{et al.} \cite{MRS17}.
+We can also imagine the particles in this process as pathogens in such way that if the process dies out, the disease is defeated.

-The aim of this paper is to find conditions under which $(i)$ particles are eventually removed from $\bbT_d^+$, $(ii)$ particles are eventually removed from any fixed infinite branch of $\bbT_d^+$ and $(iii)$ compare these two conditions.
+The aim of this paper is to establish the relationship between the birth and death rates in the survival or extinction of infectious process.
+Hence, we found conditions under which particles are eventually removed from $\bbT_d^+$.

 \begin{defn} If all particles are eventually removed from $\bbT_d^+$ with probability 1, we say that the process {\it dies out}.
 Otherwise, we say that the process {\it survives}. \end{defn}